oserr/datemap/README.md

 });
 ```

-## Searching for venues in Foursquare
+## Using Foursquare's API search endpoint
 For detailed information about searching for venues in Foursquare, refer to their [search endpoint documentation][10], but the gist of it is making a GET request with 5 parameters: the API version number, a _near_ location, query, and the client ID and secret.
 Although not necessary, I decided to use [Axios][17] for the Foursquare API requests because I wanted to try Axios, but in production it would make more sense to simply use [fetch][18] or [JQuery][19], thus avoiding an extra dependency and download.

 ```javascript